Graduate Program Admission

 English Language Proficiency Tests

-The Duke Graduate School requires that any applicant whose native language is not English submit scores from either the Test of English as a Foreign Language (TOEFL) or the academic modules of International English Language Testing System (IELTS), regardless of whether or not you have attended another U.S. institution or participated in an ESL program.
+The Duke Graduate School requires that any applicant whose native language is not English submit scores from either the Test of English as a Foreign Language (TOEFL) or the academic modules of International English Language Testing System (IELTS).

 To be eligible for a TOEFL/IELTS waiver, you must have studied full-time for two years or more at a college or university where the sole language of instruction is English and in a country where English is the primary spoken language.
 The two years of study must be completed prior to application submission.
 The waiver request should be sent to firstname.lastname@example.org.
 NOTE: Either TOEFL or IELTS are accepted, but IELTS is preferred.